When I came to San Francisco, somebody taught me the words:

 I was stunned, and did not know what to do with this information.
 In the end, I sent him the interview, writing that I felt that our interview was part of the humiliation that he exposed him self to, and that I had no idea how to use the interview.
 He wrote back that he understood.

-Sometime after that, I saw Rolf in one of the hospitals when I was visiting another man.
-After that visit I saw Rolf and we talked for hours.
+Sometime after that, I saw Rolf in one of the hospitals when I was visiting another man, and I asked him if we could talk, and we talked for hours.
 He had become aware of what he had done to himself, how extremely self- destructive it was, and I saw an opportunity for us to talk again and he agreed.
 We set up several meetings, but he cancelled or did not show up and then I lost contact with him.

 I had by this time changed my own life pretty dramatically.
 I was working full time in a Museum Library, I was taking care of my son, was working on several books, and kept in touch with the people I had met in San Francisco.